 |

-option, you must define functions to intialise and finalise the state structure with DEFINE_USER_INIT
+If you implement my_component with the USER_INITABLE option, you must define functions to intialise and finalise the state structure with DEFINE_USER_INIT and DEFINE_USER_FINIS.

-to have the component's state structure allocated on the heap.
+Instead of IMPLEMENT_STATIC you may use IMPLEMENT_DYNAMIC to have the component's state structure allocated on the heap.

 Initialising and cleaning up component state: